 Fighting Wisconsin DUI Field Sobriety Tests

-There are three WI DUI Standardized Field Sobriety Tests (SFST) used by Wisconsin police officers to determine impairment.
+There are three Standardized Field Sobriety Tests (SFST) used by Wisconsin police officers to determine impairment.
 The results of the Horizontal Gaze Nystagmus (HGN) test are used to determine if you are “too” impaired to drive.
 Nystagmus is the involuntary jerking of the eyes as they move side to side.
 When a person has a WI Blood Alcohol Content (BAC) over the legal limit, the jerking becomes more distinct.